tsmaccabe/Deeplearning_Timeseries_Architecture_Search_0.4/README.md

   activation = [:relu, :sigmoid]
   ```

-5. Set the hyperparameter search settings in `config.ini` to define the behavior of the hyperparameter search algorithm (simulated annealing).
+4. Set the search settings in `config.ini` to define the behavior of the hyperparameter search algorithm (simulated annealing).
   - Choose one value per variable.
   ```
   # Search Settings